Take a look at our Planetary codes.

 - The box office typically opens at least 15-minutes before the stated door time for each specific show.

-- Once placed on, wristbands are non-refundable and non-transferable.
-If you remove, tear, damage or lose your wristband, we will not replace it.
+- Once applied, wristbands are non-refundable and non-transferable.
+If you remove, tear, damage, or lose your wristband, we will not replace it.